Quintet (film): Plot

-The story takes place during a new ice age.
-The camera tracks a blank, frozen, seemingly deserted tundra until two blurry, distant figures can just be made out.
-They are the seal hunter Essex (Paul Newman) and his pregnant companion, Vivia (Brigitte Fossey), the daughter of one of Essex's late hunting partners.
-They are traveling north, where Essex hopes to reunite with his brother, Francha (Thomas Hill).
+During a second ice age, two people walk through a blank, frozen tundra, the seal hunter Essex and his pregnant companion Vivia, the daughter of one of Essex's late hunting partners.
+They are traveling north, where Essex hopes to reunite with his brother, Francha.

 Essex and Vivia eventually find Francha's apartment, but the reunion is short-lived.
-While Essex is out buying firewood, a gambler named Redstone (Craig Richard Nelson) throws a bomb into Francha's apartment, killing everyone inside, including Vivia.
-Essex sees Redstone fleeing the scene and chases him to the sector's "Information Room."
-Essex witnesses the murder of Redstone by an Italian gambler named St. Christopher (Vittorio Gassman).
+While Essex is out buying firewood, a gambler named Redstone throws a bomb into Francha's apartment, killing everyone inside, including Vivia.
+Essex sees Redstone fleeing the scene and chases him to the sector's "Information Room".
+Essex witnesses the murder of Redstone by an Italian gambler named St. Christopher.
 When St. Christopher leaves, Essex searches Redstone's pockets and finds a piece of paper with a list of names: Francha, Redstone, Goldstar, Deuca, St. Christopher, and Ambrosia.

 Puzzled by the mystery, Essex discovers that Redstone had previously checked into the Hotel Electra, a gambling resort in another sector.
 He visits the hotel and assumes Redstone's identity.
-Immediately after checking in, Essex is given an unexpected welcome by Grigor (Fernando Rey), who is the dealer in the casino.
+Immediately after checking in, Essex is given an unexpected welcome by Grigor, who is the dealer in the casino.
 Insisting that he means no harm, Grigor invites Essex (as "Redstone") to the casino, where gamblers are now heavily involved in a "Quintet" tournament.
-While there he meets Ambrosia (Bibi Andersson), who always assumes the role of the "sixth player" in the game.
+While there he meets Ambrosia, who always assumes the role of the "sixth player" in the game.